 Besu attempts to maintain connections with static nodes by periodically initiating a connection to any unconnected static node.

 To find peers, configure one or more bootnodes.
-To configure a specific set of peer connections, use static nodes, as described below.
+To configure a specific set of peer connections, use static nodes.

 Configure static nodes